Why Folio Her Exists

 Founders in Focus

-Founders in Focus is not the pitch deck version.
-It documents the private interior of building.
-The rewrites of self that happen alongside the rewrites of the product, and the specific women doing that work in the specific companies they are shaping.
+This is not the pitch deck version.
+Founders in Focus documents female founders at the private interior of building.
+The rewrites of self that happen alongside the rewrites of the product.
+The decisions made in uncertainty, the seasons of doubt nobody saw, and the specific women doing that work inside the specific companies they are shaping.
+If you are building something and wondering whether anyone else has survived what you are currently going through, this series exists to answer that question honestly.
+These stories do not celebrate arrival.
+They document the journey of becoming the person capable of building the thing.

 The Folio Her Edit